Hybanos/TOP25-GEMM/report/report.typ

 As we can see, there are a huge amount of cache accesses (31 billions), with most of them missing, increasing execution time.

-The two other matrices don't require any transformation, as they are accessed in the same order as their elements are layed out.

 #figure(
     grid(
         columns: 2,
-        gutter: 5%,
+        gutter: 1%,
         image("img/base_strong_scaling.png"),
         image("img/base_weak_scaling.png"),
     ),
     caption: "Base algorithm strong and weak scaling" )

-As expected from the very parallel nature of the GEMM algorithm, the scaling from 1 to 4 cores is pretty good.
+The scaling here is quite bad, as opposed to what we would expect from the very parallel nature of the GEMM algorithm.

+#pagebreak()

 == Kokkos LayoutLeft